Hotel Mario Reviews (CD-i)

 |Not all that bad!
 Really!||Maw (884)|

-|Acting||The quality of the actors' performances in the game (including voice acting).||1.7|
+|Acting||The quality of the voice or video acting.||2.0|

-|Gameplay||How well the game mechanics work (player controls, game action, interface, etc.)||2.3|
+|Gameplay||How well the game mechanics work and the game plays.||2.8|

-|Personal Slant||How much you personally like the game, regardless of other attributes||2.0|
+|Personal Slant||A personal rating of the game, regardless of other attributes||2.0|

-|Sound / Music||The quality of the sound effects and/or music composition||2.0|
+|Sound / Music||The quality of the sound effects and/or music composition||2.3|

 Critic ReviewsMobyRanks are listed below.
 You can read here for more information about MobyRank.

 Hotel Mario was the first in what could have been two games for the CD-i featuring the plumber and his bro, Luigi.
 While Mario's Wacky Worlds never saw the shining light of completion, this title did, but spun its tale of tragedy in the Mushroom Kingdom via puzzle oriented hotel crashing.
 Not particularly bad; one of the more playable and enjoyable titles available for the CD-i, but far from the polished gameplay of Nintendo-based Mario titles (minus Mario is Missing and Mario's Time Machine, of course).

-Electronic Gaming Monthly (EGM)
+Electronic Gaming Monthly (EGM) (Jun, 1994)

 The game sounds simple enough, go through several levels while banishing Koopa Troopas and other enemies.
 However, this is quite addicting stuff and it is strongly recommended you use the joypad for max enjoyment.

-The Video Game Critic
+The Video Game Critic (Jul 02, 2002)

 Hotel Mario's graphics are decent but nothing spectacular, and each level is introduced with a low-budget cartoon cinematic.
 Upbeat music plays constantly throughout the game and it does get annoying before long.
 Hotel Mario is easy to learn but supremely difficult to master.
 Although there are only seven hotels, each has ten stages that all look and play pretty much the same.
 I felt like I was playing the same stages over and over.
 It's no classic, but if you're looking for arcade action for your CD-i, you could do far worse.